mpfau/webCoaching/presentation/css/01_css.md

 !SLIDE bullets smaller
 # #4
 * save the business data as json
-* use jquery to make use of the data
+* use jquery to fill the tables and details view

+!SLIDE bullets smaller
+# #5
+* add editing features
+* add the possibility to add new tasks

+!SLIDE bullets smaller
+# #6
+* Connect to the REST backend

+!SLIDE bullets smaller
+# #7
+* Go offline!

+!SLIDE bullets smaller
+# #8
+* Push-Enable the application

 !SLIDE bullets smaller
 #How to move on?